 Now you have a good number of threats identified for each of the components, the third step is the threat qualification.
 The qualification will help with prioritizing the resources dedicated to mitigating each of these risks.
 An easy methodology for this could be DREAD that gives a score (e.g. 1 to 3) to each threat on five specific categories:

 - Damage – how bad would an attack be?

 - Reproducibility – how easy is it to reproduce the attack?

-- Exploitability – how much work is it to launch the attack?
+- Exploitability – how much work is there to launch the attack?

-- Affected users – how many people will be impacted?
+- Affected users – how many people will be affected?

 - Discoverability – how easy is it to discover the threat?

-The sum of all scores will give the threat the actual qualification, being the highest ones those where more effort needs to be put.
+The sum of all scores will give the threat its total qualification, the highest ones being those where more effort needs to be put in.

-And this takes us to the final fourth step on threat analysis, protection design.
-Now you need to decide how to be protected against each threat, and identify those methodologies and technologies that will reduce the possibility and impact of a given threat .
-There is no methodology for threat protection design other than having best of class engineers around you.
+And this takes us to the final and fourth step on threat analysis, protection design.
+Now you need to decide how to be protected against each threat, and identify those methodologies and technologies that will reduce the possibility and impact of a given threat.
+There is no methodology for threat protection design other than having the best class of engineers around you.